cranmer/fast-asimov-utils/README.md

 signal events, `s`, given an expected background, `bExp`, and uncertainty on the background estimate, `deltaB`.
-The background uncertainty is absolute (not relative) and is uncertainty on the mean background (so you don't include Poisson fluctuatiosn in this number).
+The background uncertainty is absolute (not relative) and is uncertainty on the mean background (so you don't include sqrt(bExp) Poisson fluctuations in this number).

 Example Usage: